ngutech21/moksha/README.md

 ## License

-cashu-rs is distributed under the terms of the MIT license.
+moksha is distributed under the terms of the MIT license.
 See [LICENSE](LICENSE).